click her to return to the home page at any time

 Boiled sandhoppers

 Shafts of autumn sunlight pierce the feathery branches of tall conifers and cast burnished reflections onto stands of sweet chestnut trees and silver birches.
 The stillness of the ancient woodland is broken only by the crunching of leaves and bracken as Fergus Drennan, basket and knife in hand, steals through the landscape, eyes peeled in search of his prey.
 This is The Blean in Kent .
 11 square miles of mushroom-hunters' paradise, its acid soils and open canopy providing the perfect habitat for a range of edible fungi, particularly the winter chanterelle whose brown caps are camouflaged by the forest's thick, leafy carpet.
-"In November I lie awake dreaming of mushrooms.
-I just have to get out there and start the chase," he says.
-PHOTOGRAPH BY CHRISTIAN BAHNETT

 Early July Blackberries